What Is Folliculitis and What Does it Have to do With Hair Transplants?

 Avoid tight clothes that trap sweat, heat, and other particles close to your skin.
 You should change clothes as soon as possible after a workout.
 Also, ensure that all clothes and towels are properly washed after each use.

 Even if your folliculitis is mild and resolves quickly, it’s important to prevent reoccurrences.
 Small infections can become serious, leading to abscesses or other more serious infections.
-Also, folliculitis where you have “terminal hair” like the scalp and beard areas can eventually cause scarring and hair loss.
+Also, folliculitis where you have “terminal hair” like the scalp and beard areas can eventually cause scarring and hair loss if left unchecked.

 At the Limmer Hair Transplant Center we are concerned about all aspects of your hair care.
 We want your hair restoration results to be their very best and preventing and treating folliculitis can be part of that.
 Any inflammation of the scalp is not good for native or transplanted hair so recognizing and treating it are important for healthy hair growth.